relulz/Shortwave/README.md

 - [x] Rewrite library backend using diesel crate / using a database instead of a plain json file
 - [x] radio-browser.info API: Implement async backend for discover features
 - ...

-## Code of Conduct
-Click [here](https://gitlab.gnome.org/World/Shortwave/blob/master/CODE_OF_CONDUCT.md) to learn more about our Code of Conduct.